Riley0011/python-repo/README.md

 # python-repo

-This is repo of various py codes that I find useful.
+This is repo is a a mixture between scripts that I find useful and examples of those scripts in action.
+Enjoy =)